gabywu/Queensland-Covid-Case/README.md

 # Local Dynamics of COVID-19 Transmission in Queensland

-**Exploring demographic, spatial, and seasonal COVID-19 trends across Queensland (July 2024 – July 2025)**
+**Exploring demographic, spatial, and seasonal COVID-19 trends across Queensland (Both start of the Pandemic, and from July 2024 to July 2025)**

 ---

 ## Executive Summary

-This project investigates COVID-19 case trends in Queensland using open government data from July 2024 to July 2025.
+This project investigates COVID-19 case trends in Queensland using open government data.
 Key insights include:

 - A **demographic shift in vulnerability**, with higher incidence in **young children (0–4)** and **older adults (75–79)**.
 - **Seasonal peaks** in cases during winter and early summer, aligned with typical flu seasons.
 - **Metro North and Metro South** emerged as consistent hotspots.
-- Data quality limitations — particularly **98.1% of cases marked “Under Investigation”** in source attribution — significantly affect transmission insights.
+- Data quality limitations particularly **98.1% of cases marked “Under Investigation”** in source attribution significantly affect transmission insights.

 Recommendations include enhancing data completeness, improving geographic categorisation, and focusing public health responses on seasonal and demographic risks.